11.6 How Kinematic Fluxes Move Air Vertically

 The word “kinematic” is often dropped and assumed.

-Write down the expression for the vertical flux of potential temperature, which is just equal to the vertical wind times the potential temperature:
+The expression for the vertical flux of potential temperature is just equal to the vertical wind times the potential temperature, so the Reynolds average of that flux is:

 Let’s consider how this flux works at moving thermal energy.
-A typical condition for the mixed boundary layer is a superadiabatic layer near the heated surface.
+A typical condition for the mixed boundary layer is a superadiabatic layer near the heated surface (i.e., θ decreases with height).

 Let’s look at the different cases.